Visiting from the US Side

 The US side is supervised by Border Patrol agents and visitors should be prepared to show ID!

 For most of the year, visitors must hike through Border Field State Park, so please plan ahead for a 30-45 min walk through Border Field State Park.
-The hike is 1.8 miles each way, almost entirely on level ground.
+The hike from the parking lot is almost entirely on level ground - through the beach it is 1.93m and along the road the walk is 1.54m.

 IS THE STATE PARK OPEN TO VEHICLES?
 CHECK HERE